big guitar grids button

 The First Guitar Lesson

-Explain that theory is very important to a musician and let them know that the type of questions posed above will be discussed during future lessons but that at the moment there is very little point in knowing which notes and chords you would like to play if you can’t physically play them!
+Explain that Music Theory For Guitar is very important to a musician and let them know that the type of questions posed above will be discussed during future lessons but that at the moment there is very little point in knowing which notes and chords you would like to play if you can’t physically play them!

 For that reason it's a good idea to let them know that the first lessons tend to be taken up with developing a physical capability on the instrument.